Tropby/Tropby/README.md

 - 👋 Hi, I’m @Tropby (Carsten)
 - 👀 I’m interested in electronics / programming / embedded systems
 - 🌱 I’m currently learning to design my own framework in C++
-- 📫 How to reach me: use my mail account tropby@gmx.net
+- 📫 How to reach me: use my mail account tropby@edvmanager.de

 <!---
 Tropby/Tropby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.